 Material available through this Publication Scheme is subject to the copyright of this General Practice unless otherwise indicated.
 Unless expressly indicated to the contrary, it may be reproduced free of charge in any format or medium provided it is done so accurately in a manner which will not mislead.
 Where items are re-published or copied to others, you must identify the source and acknowledge copyright status.
 This permit does not extend to third party material, accessed through the scheme.
 See HMSO Guidance Notes.

-All GP practices are required to declare the mean earnings (average pay) for GPs working to deliver NHS services to patients at each practice.
-The average pay for GPs working at Hyde Park Surgery in the last financial year was £55,373.00 before tax and National Insurance.
-This is for 3 full time GPs and 4 part time GPs who worked in the practice for more than 6 months
+The average pay for GPs working in Hyde Park Surgery in the last financial year was £67,227 before tax and National Insurance.
+This is for 3 full time GPs and 3 part time GPs who worked in the practice for more than six months

 Named Accountable GP